fstetic/soda_bottle_recognition/README.md

 `metrics.py` contains functions for calculating metrics and comparing two approaches.\
 \
-Training was done in Google Colab, notebook can be found here: https://colab.research.google.com/drive/1B52G_Q-JsjFwe8UoBMKCWXkXth_rdggT?usp=sharing
+Training was done in Google Colab, notebook (which is basically all scripts except `cleaner.py`) can be found here: https://colab.research.google.com/drive/1B52G_Q-JsjFwe8UoBMKCWXkXth_rdggT?usp=sharing